codspire/dbt-airflow-snowflake-example/README.md

 ## Credits
 ---

-This is a fork of https://github.com/ClearPeaks/poc-dbt-airflow-snowflake https://www.clearpeaks.com/orchestrating-dbt-on-snowflake-using-airflow-and-astro/
+This project is forked from https://github.com/ClearPeaks/poc-dbt-airflow-snowflake

+https://www.clearpeaks.com/orchestrating-dbt-on-snowflake-using-airflow-and-astro/

 ## Overview
----

 This project shows a simple example of Apache Airflow, DBT, and Snowflake to construct a data pipeline.
 The objective is to import raw data into Snowflake, apply DBT transformations, and furnish clean, analysis-ready datasets for BI Tools visualization.

 ## Sample Dataset
----

 We use a Maven Analytics sample dataset, comprising two CSV files, featuring churn customer data from a fictional telecom firm.
 The primary CSV file contains 38 columns encompassing personal, contractual, and revenue details of 7,043 California-based customers.
 The second CSV file includes zip code and population information.

 https://mavenanalytics.io/data-playground

 ## Project Contents
----

 The project contains the following files and folders: